Proposed Lippa Pit & Quarry

 Success!
 District Councilors voted unanimously (22 - 0) to approve the new Township of Muskoka Lakes Official Plan, without any modifications to the mineral aggregate policies, as proposed by the District Planning staff.
 Policies to protect our lakes from new aggregate operations have not only been retained, but they have been strengthened.
 District Planners now had 20 days to appeal the decision.

-On March 21, the OLT held a Case Management Conference and will begin, over the coming year, to hear the appeals against the new OP.
+On March 21, the OLT held a Case Management Conference to consider Party Status applications in the upcoming Hearing of Case OLT-24-000035.
+Over the coming year, the OLT, and will begin to hear the appeals against the new OP.

 Many people were involved in this fight with special thanks going to: